 Question (a) through (d) Cultural Resource Impacts: Potentially Significant Impact.
 Cultural Resources investigations show that Native American tribes have historically established communities near rivers and streams in Merced County.
-The project site is located approximately 0.5 miles north of the Merced River and approximately 0.5 miles east of the San Joaquin River (Google Earth 2021).
-From the perspective of prehistoric Native Americans, the area was an integral part of the greater San Joaquin River resource exploitation zone, and thus could have been visited or occupied seasonally or occasionally by various Native American tribes.
+Deadman Creek is located approximately 1.15 miles northeast of the project site (Google Earth 2022); from the perspective of prehistoric Native Americans, the area was an integral part of the greater San Joaquin River resource exploitation zone, and thus could have been visited or occupied seasonally or occasionally by various Native American tribes.